JGCRI/gcam-doc/inputs_supply.md

 <a name="vernon2019">[Vernon 2019]</a> Vernon, C., M. Hejazi, S. Turner, Y. Liu, C. Braun, X. Li, and R. Link. *A Global Hydrologic Framework to Accelerate Scientific Discovery*.
 Journal of Open Research Software (2019).
 [Link](https://openresearchsoftware.metajnl.com/articles/10.5334/jors.245/)

-<font size="-1"><a name="table_footnote1">1</a>: Note that this table differs from the one provided on the <a href="supply_energy.html#inputstothemodel">Energy Supply Modeling Page</a> in that it only lists external inputs to the supply model (either data sources or assumptions).
-Additionally, the units listed are the units of the raw inputs, rather than the units the GCAM requires.<br/>

 <a name="table_footnote2">2</a>: Note that this table differs from the one provided on the <a href="supply_water.html#inputstothemodel">Water Supply Modeling Page</a> in that it only lists external inputs to the supply model (either data sources or assumptions).
 Additionally, the units listed are the units of the raw inputs, rather than the units the GCAM requires.<br/>